-Only a hackney carriages licensed by Corby Borough Council can ply for hire on the streets or ranks.
+Only a hackney carriages licensed by North Northamptonshire Council can ply for hire on the streets or ranks.
 It is illegal for any other vehicle to ply for hire including private hire vehicles, which are often referred to as taxis or cabs.

 Any vehicle presented for licensing for the first time must be side loading, first registered in the applicant’s name, black in colour and wheelchair accessible.